 I make knives part time, working as a behavior analyst for developmentally disabled persons as my day job.
 I take making knives seriously, and I try to learn a little from every experience.
 My knives are at the same time tools and works of art.
 A pretty knife that doesn’t hold an edge isn’t much of a knife.
 On the other hand, an ugly knife isn’t any better than what can be bought at the store for much less.
 I try to make every knife both functional and beautiful.

-I currently live in Hawley, TX, a few miles north of Abilene.
+After 12 years in the Abilene area I moved to Wolfforth, TX in October of 2017.
 I’m married with four boys, ages 13, 12, and 6 month old twins (As of Sept 2017).
 My knife hobby supports a full schedule of fishing, hunting, church work, and playing with my kids.

 I have hunted and fished since before I can remember, and have had knives around my whole life.
 I ground out my first blade in high school, from a file, but never finished it.
 In 2003 while trapping furbearers, I got to skinning so many raccoons that I couldn’t keep a sharp knife around.
 I needed more knives, so I put a handle on that blade from high school.
 I consider that knife #1.
 Memorial Day weekend 2008 I went to my first gun show, in Ruidoso, NM.
 I saw a table full of custom knives, picked up a few, and thought, “I think I can do that.”
 I made my first 19 blades with files and sandpaper, then got a grinder.
 Since I mostly write paperwork and “help people” for a living, I love knifemaking because it gives me the chance to produce something tangible.
 I can see knifemaking progress on a daily basis, and I love it.